Lushkar/MERN-blog/ideas.md

 ## Ideas for blog
 - Add a title picture that'll be shown on the home page in the card component
-- Add better markdown conversion
 - Could add a slug link: slugify
+- Add an authentication page
-- Add a page where you can add new articles to your blog
+- Add authentication when deleting, editing and making new articles
+- Add syntax highlighting for codes
+- Learn how to work with tables
+- Delete some of the previous articles